cyril279/cyril279.github.io/pantheon-oS.md

 `zypper addrepo --refresh https://download.opensuse.org/repositories/X11:Pantheon:Branch/openSUSE_Tumbleweed/X11:Pantheon:Branch.repo`
 `zypper refresh`

+## Crititcal note:
+Locking the screen sometimes results in a pseudo-locked session, that has to be unlocked via `loginctl unlock-session` from tty

+The details were captured in a [NIX-OS issue], [acknowleged by systemd], and [resolved by systemd].
+I have not yet tracked how (or whether) this is on its way to oS.

 ### Option:
 1. Complete elementary experience:
    1. Base installation:
 `zypper install -t pattern pantheon`
+`zypper install elementary-tweaks`
    2. Add gnome tweakability:
 `zypper in -t pattern gnome_basis`
-`zypper in libreoffice-gtk3 gnome-{disk-utility,online-accounts,tweaks}`
+`zypper in libreoffice-gtk3 gnome-{disk-utility,online-accounts,tweaks} nautilus`

 2. Append Fully functional pantheon-session over existing gnome installation:
 `zypper install -t pattern pantheon_basis`
-`zypper install pantheon-terminal`
+`zypper install pantheon-terminal elementary-{tweaks,calendar}`

 ### Beware:
 - `pantheon-files` does not have batch-rename
+- `pantheon-files` does not allow multi-selection from name-filtering/search
 - '[No Title Bar]' or '[GTK Title Bar]' must be enabled/configured from a gnome session

 ### Cleanup:
-/usr/share/glib-2.0/schemas> grep -iR "close:" ./
+`/usr/share/glib-2.0/schemas> grep -iR "close:" ./`

 must edit both files (& glib-compile-schemas & reboot) for desired effect as of 2019/11/27
 pantheon-settings-daemon-openSUSE-branding.gschema.override